-The Sesqui Dog Park can be found in the Sesquicentennial State Park, Columbia, South Carolina.
-To find the vehicle parking lot closest to the dog park it is necessary to enter the main park via Two Notch Road and pass the welcome station.
-It is a short walk from the parking lot to the dog park.
-Dogs are welcome in all areas of the main park and on the trails but must be kept leashed unless inside the designated off-leash area.
+The furbulous Sesqui Dog Park is located inside the Sesquicentennial State Park, and is the pawrfect place to exercise your pup!
+To find the parking lot closest to the dog park, enter the main park via Two Notch Road and pass the welcome station.
+It is just a short walk from the parking lot to the dog park.
+Dogs are welcome in all areas of the main park and on the trails on leash, but at the dog park, they can run free!

-A permit holder may only exercise a maximum of three dogs at once and can only be accompanied by two other people.
+Each person can bring a maximum of three dogs at a time to the park, and can only be accompanied by two other people.
 Children under ten years of age are not permitted in the off-leash area.
-This is a large off-leash area and handlers must keep their dogs in visual contact and under good voice control.
+You'll need to keep your dog in visual contact and under good voice control.

 Balls and Frisbees are allowed as long as they don't encourage aggressive behavior.
-It is recommended owners provide their own poop bags and pick up all waste produced by their dogs.
-There is a water spigot on site, but owners are required to provide a drinking bowl for their dog.
+Be sure to bring your own clean up bags and pick up anything your pup leaves behind.
+There is a water spigot on site, but do bring a drinking bowl for your dog's convenience.

 For a puptastic time your pup won't soon forget, head to the Sesqui Dog Park today!